ShreyasheeS/ToDoList/README.md

 # ToDoList

 It is a To-do List made using Android, that helps you manage your tasks by creating new ones and deleting the ones that have been completed.
+As of now only the apk file has been provided.